Residents of Lewis, Mason or Thurston County: Apply early for WA Cares. Join the interest list. Act Now.

 Medicaid & Medicare Assistance

-Do you or a family member you are caring for have questions about Medicare or Medicaid?
+Do you or someone you care for have questions about Medicare or Medicaid?
 You are not alone.
 Here are the basics.

 Medicare provides health insurance for Americans aged 65 and older and younger people with some disability.
-It has several programs designed to help participants cover the cost of hospitalizations, preventative medicine, ambulance services, medical second opinions, and medications.
+It includes programs that help cover hospital stays, preventative care, ambulance services, medical second opinions, and medications.

-Medicaid is both a federal and state program.
-It helps with medical costs for some people with limited income and resources.
-Medicaid also offers benefits not normally covered by Medicare, including nursing home care and personal care services.
-There are income and medical criteria to receive benefits.
+Medicaid is a federal and state program that helps with medical costs for some people with limited income and resources.
+It also offers benefits not normally covered by Medicare, including nursing home care and personal care services.
+To receive Medicaid, people must meet income and medical requirements.

-Medicaid is the largest source of funding for medical and health services in the U.S. Washington State consistently ranks as a top performer in Medicaid long-term care services.
+Medicaid is the largest source of funding for medical and health services in the United States.
+Washington State consistently ranks as a top performer in Medicaid long-term care services.

 Medicare Website Icon: External linkHealth Care Authority/Medicaid Icon: External link